alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 including masters programs, and I'd say it's reasonable to say that is actually the top 14% of the major.

 A quarter of incoming Ph.D. students will drop out of the program.
-This is the CMU drop out rate, circa 2014.
+That's the percentage that leave CMU, circa 2014.

 You need incredible talent and dedication to even get into a program as good as CMU, to make it through the application filter, and a quarter of them